OpenRailwayMap/OpenRailwayMap-CartoCSS/CONTRIBUTING.md

 Icons for speed signals should be provided in all existing variants if the speed signal displays a number.
 If the signal shows a 5 for 50 kph, we want to render the icon with a 5, not 9.
 Do not worry if you do not know all variants of that icon.
-Just add some variants, the other ones can be add in the future.
+Just add some variants, the other ones can be added in the future.

 ## Other remarks